-Scenario 2: In case the Greek Cypriot side leaves the negotiation table and it is certified by the international community, then "federation" cease to be the only solution model championed by the international community (i.e., the UN and influential actors of world politics).
-In such a scenario, the links between North Cyprus and the rest of the world increases - sort of normalizes - that leads to what I call Taiwan-ization and Kosovo-ization of North Cyprus.
-Taiwan-ization means, intensification of relations between North Cyprus with many states without formal recognition.
-Kosovo-ization, on the other hand, means the TRNC (Turkish Republic of Northern Cyprus) will be recognized by a number of states, though just like Kosovo it will not be a member of the UN.
+Scenario 2: In case the Greek Cypriot side leaves the negotiation table and this unilateral action is recognized by the international community, then the "federation" option would cease to be the only solution model championed by the international community (i.e., the UN and influential actors of world politics).
+In such a scenario, the links between North Cyprus and the rest of the world would be strengthened: In other words the relations would be normalized.
+This would lead to what I call Taiwanization and Kosovo-ization of North Cyprus - despite the lack of popularity of these models in the Turkish Cypriot community16.
+Taiwan-ization means, on the one hand, intensification of relations between North Cyprus with many states without formal recognition.
+Kosovo-ization, on the other hand, means the TRNC (Turkish Republic of Northern Cyprus)

+Today, a bi-communal, bi-zonal federation based on the political equality of the two communities remains the only negotiated solution model having a chance to pass a referenda of both sides of the island will be recognized by a number of states, though just like Kosovo it will not be a member of the UN.
 This is because, some countries, like Russia as its foreign minister stated clearly "will not recognize the TRNC" in the foreseeable future.

 Scenario 3: There is a possibility - though very improbable - that the Turkish side will leave the current peace negotiations.
-In such a case, the Turkey-EU relations will severely strained and probably come to a freeze.
-On the other hand, Turkish Cypriots continue to be isolated from the rest of the world.
-Under this - what I call the "dark scenario", where Turkey moves away from the EU, one can expect a real shift in Turkey's axis.
+In such a case, Turkey-EU relations will be severely strained and probably come to a halt.
+However, this would mean that Turkish Cypriots would continue to be isolated from the rest of the world.
+Under this scenario - which I would describe as the "dark scenario," Turkey would move away from the EU and this would cause a real shift in Turkey's axis.
 In other words, the outcome becomes Middle Eastern-ization and Islamist-ization of Turkey.

 Among the three scenarios, the last one is the least probable one - but still a possibility that needs to be prevented.
-Because, such a scenario is against the interest of all the involved parties - Turkey, two sides in Cyprus, the EU and the international community at large.
-A Turkey away from the EU will have less motivation to undertake further reforms in the area of democracy; it will have less motivation to solve the Cyprus problem; and it will fail to become a model of "consensus of civilizations" in the post-September 11 era, as well as a democratic model for the "post-Tunisia" Middle Eastern states which would have been a big loss for the international community at large.
-Hence, it is the responsibility of the visionary European leaders to stop sending mixed messages to Turkey and work on bringing Turkey closer to the EU by judging Turkey through objective accession criteria, rather than through culturally and religiously biased lenses.
+Because, such a scenario is against the interest of all the involved parties - Turkey, the two sides in Cyprus, the EU, and the international community at large.
+A Turkey slipping away from the EU will have less motivation to undertake further reforms in the area of democracy; it will have less incentive to solve the Cyprus problem; and it will fail to become a model of "consensus of civilizations" in the post-September 11 era, as well as a democratic model for the "post-Arab Spring" Middle Eastern and North African states, which will be a great loss for the international community at large.
+Hence, it is the responsibility of the European leaders to stop sending mixed messages to Turkey and work on bringing Turkey closer to the EU by judging Turkey through objective accession criteria, rather than through culturally and religiously biased lenses.